RHS Growing Guides

 Sowing outdoors

-You can sow cabbage seeds outdoors from late winter to late summer – timings depend on the type of cabbage:
+You can sow seeds outdoors from late winter to late summer – timings depend on the type of cabbage:

-• April–May for autumn and winter cabbages
+• April–June for autumn and winter cabbages

-• July–August for spring cabbages
+• August for spring cabbages

 5

-• Lift the young plants carefully, without disturbing the roots, then set them in their new planting hole more deeply, with their lowest leaves at the surface.
-Firm them in well.
-See below for spacings
+Choose and prepare your planting site as detailed above and water the plants well the day before moving.
+Carefully lift them or remove them from their modules or pots without disturbing the roots, then set them in their new planting hole more deeply, with their lowest leaves at the soil surface.
+Firm them in well and water generously.

-Vegetables in containers
+Planting in containers

 6